marafathussain/ML_book_easy/chapters/chapter2.md

 ## 2.2 Data Quality Issues in Biological Datasets

 Real-world biological data is messy.
-Unlike the clean datasets in textbooks, actual experimental data comes with numerous quality issues.
+Unlike the clean datasets in textbooks, actual experimental data come with numerous quality issues.
 Understanding these problems is the first step in addressing them.

 ### 2.2.1 Missing Values: The Unavoidable Reality